merivale/victor/docs/about.md

 Both my model and my method are heavily informed by the work of the late 20th century theoretician V. H. Dudman.
 More than anyone else that I know of, he took the code analogy seriously in the sense that I have in mind here.
 He did not go so far as to implement his model algorithmically, but though his discussions were informal, he very rigorously described significant parts of the English encoding function as he saw it.
 The function I have implemented is rather different from his, and we differ in particular on the matter of message structure.
 Nevertheless, my theory retains the spirit (if not the form) of some of his most significant claims.
 With his work to build on, moreover, I have been able to move the collective endeavour further forward, most notably by incorporating articles and determiners (`"the"`, `"this"`, `"that"`, `"all"`, `"any"`, `"every"`, `"some"`, etc.) into my model.

-Dudman started life as a philosopher and logician (and more specifically a Frege scholar), but upon embracing the code analogy he abandoned his Fregean roots, writing that “it is the key to Frege’s philosophy of language that he got the relationship between the sentence and its informational burden back to front”.
+Dudman started life as a philosopher and logician (and more specifically a Frege scholar), but upon embracing the code analogy he abandoned his Fregean roots, writing that "it is the key to Frege's philosophy of language that he got the relationship between the sentence and its informational burden back to front".
 From then on he styled himself as a grammarian bent on persuading philosophers of logic and language to approach their subject grammatically.
-“Grammar is a necessary preliminary to semantics,” he wrote.
-From a purely marketing point of view, this was perhaps not the best decision, for it obscures the fact that the codebreaker’s methodology is scarcely less radical in grammatical circles than it is in philosophical ones.
-His philosophical antagonists, it seems to me, never really understood what Dudman meant by “grammar”, and thereby missed the full force of his arguments.
-To make matters worse, there is a venerable tradition in analytic philosophy, going right back to Bertrand Russell, of viewing “surface” grammar as positively at odds with the “deeper” logical realities.
+"Grammar is a necessary preliminary to semantics," he wrote.
+From a purely marketing point of view, this was perhaps not the best decision, for it obscures the fact that the codebreaker's methodology is scarcely less radical in grammatical circles than it is in philosophical ones.
+His philosophical antagonists, it seems to me, never really understood what Dudman meant by "grammar", and thereby missed the full force of his arguments.
+To make matters worse, there is a venerable tradition in analytic philosophy, going right back to Bertrand Russell, of viewing "surface" grammar as positively at odds with the "deeper" logical realities.
 Insofar as there was ever any truth to these worries, it seems to me, they simply reflected bad grammatical theory; and insofar as the grammar was sound, they reflected dubious logical and semantic speculation lazily divorced from grammatical fact.
 For the codebreaker, grammar, logic, and semantics are all facets of one and the same scientific enterprise.

 The strength of my methodological case ultimately rests with the predictive and explanatory power of the theory itself.
 In other words, the methodology is justified by its results, not by any abstract reasoning *a priori*.
-At this juncture, therefore, the reader may prefer to move straight on to the [Theoretical Overview](/overview).
+At this juncture, therefore, the reader may prefer to move straight on to the [theoretical overview](/overview).
 For those who would like some additional context, however, I offer below some general motivations for my project.
 The main argument is that there are some important linguistic phenomena that have, I believe, yet to be adequately explained by either grammarians or philosophers working in the current paradigm, but that submit to elegant and satisfying explanations when we reverse the direction of semantic enquiry.

 ## 2. The Science of Language